 We encourage NCA members and partners to adopt this style guide as well as to send us new terms to consider for inclusion, feedback on preferred language, and questions about usage and rationale.
-Contact Blake Warenik, NCA's director of communications, at bwarenik@nca-online.org, with questions or feedback on this style guide.
+Contact Director of Communications Blake Warenik at bwarenik@nca-online.org with questions or feedback on this style guide.